LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

     * good illumination

 **WARNING:**
 If you are using a calibration target with symmetries (checkerboard, circlegrid), movements which could lead to flips in the target pose estimates have to be avoided.
-To avoid this problem entirely the use of an [Aprilgrid](calibration-targets) is recommended.
+The use of an [Aprilgrid](calibration-targets) is recommended to avoid this problem entirely.

 ###3) Running the calibration
 The tool must be provided with the following input: